 - If you have beliefs- political, religious, or otherwise- that do not tolerate certain lifestyles, other religious beliefs, or anything about another person, be sure to separate those from your yoga teaching.
 Yoga itself is about liberation from such solidity.
 Thus teaching by example is crucial.

-Remember why we are here – to create safe loving spaces for children to experience their own brilliant hearts and minds, their own potential, and to learn the skills and tools they need to be sane and compassionate and tolerant grown-ups.
+Remember why we are here – to create safe, loving spaces for children to experience their own brilliant hearts and minds, their own potential, and to learn the skills and tools they need to be sane, compassionate, and tolerant grown-ups.
 To learn even more about inclusivity, diversity, and making every child welcome in your yoga class, Kidding Around Yoga’s KAY4ALL online course is a wonderful resource that I highly recommend.

 Like what you read here?
 There’s so much MORE to explore and learn with Kidding Around Yoga.
 Check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, merchandise, podcast, and beyond!
 KAY even offers a 6-hour workshop designed to teach school educators and homeschool families how to bring yoga and meditation right into their classrooms (EduKAY) and an online course specifically for families to incorporate these practices into their family’s routine (Mindful Parenting).